vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

    - Kubernetes v1.20.4: **Ubuntu v20.04 Kubernetes v1.20.4 OVA**
    - Kubernetes v1.20.4: **Photon v3 Kubernetes v1.20.4 OVA**
-   **(++ENG TEAM - need a link here for download++)** You can also download base image templates for other OS and Kubernetes versions that you expect to create clusters from, or you can download them later.
+    You can also download base image templates for other OS and Kubernetes versions that you expect to create clusters from, or you can download them later.
+      **(++ENG TEAM - will update this link at later time++)**

 2. Complete the following steps to deploy the OVF template:
    a.
 In the vSphere client, right-click an object in the vCenter Server inventory, and select **Deploy OVF template**.